 Reducing water, even to the point where a little stress (slight wilting) shows before you water again, can push the plant to ripen its fruit.
-Watering this way also will stop more tomatoes from setting, which is desirable in areas that have short seasons, because the late ones won't have time to ripen.
-If your season is long, you may wish to water enough to keep more tomatoes setting on the plant, but doing so will slow the others' ripening.
+Watering this way also will stop the plant from producing new fruits, which is good in regions with shorter growing seasons, because the late ones won't have time to ripen.
+If your season is long, you may want to water enough to keep more tomatoes developing on the plant, but just keep in mind that doing so will slow the others' ripening.